airware-legacy/makers/src/posts/life-with-react-and-redux.md

 View Components
 -------------------
-The job of the view component is rather simple in this architecture.
+Since all state is encapsulated in the store, the job of view components are rather simple.
 Let’s say we have a settings menu where you can change the units where the weather would appear.
 The user would click on the option to change the setting, our view would react to this and fire off an action describing the interaction.
 This would then flow into the store and be passed down to the appropriate reducer.
 The reducer then decides what to do with this new information and update any state, if needed.
 Any views rendered that depend on this state will receive the new information and react to the new props.

-One of my personal favorite features of using React [Redux](http://redux.js.org/) is that it supplies us with a connect function that will wrap our component and push any state changes that we might want in our view, so we don’t have to worry about passing our app state top down and keeping in sync with our store.
+One of my personal favorite features of using [React](https://facebook.github.io/react/) [Redux](http://redux.js.org/) is that it supplies us with a connect function that will wrap our component and push any state changes that we might want in our view, so we don’t have to worry about passing our app state top down and keeping in sync with our store.
 It also removes some of the magic because you can see exactly what chunks of data each specific component needs from the store.
 We are going to make use of this pattern throughout our app.

 Here is an example component of how connect works.
-When the app initial loads we plan on having our App.jsx fetch our weather data before it mounts, and depending on the route, will render the list or details component.
+When the app initially loads we plan on having our App.jsx fetch our weather data before it mounts, and depending on the route, will render the list or details component.

 ```
 import React, { PropTypes } from 'react';